ImperialCollegeLondon/django-drf-filepond/README.md

 **django-drf-filepond** is a Django app that provides a [filepond](https://github.com/pqina/filepond) server-side implementation for Django/Django REST Framework projects.
 The app can be easily added to your Django projects to provide a server-side API for the filepond file upload library.

+:new: Now with support for remote file storage via [*django-storages*](https://django-storages.readthedocs.io/) in v0.2.0.

 Further documentation and a tutorial are available at [https://django-drf-filepond.readthedocs.io](https://django-drf-filepond.readthedocs.io).

 #### Installation